InspiringLifeDesign/InspiringLifeDesign.github.io/_posts/2018/2018-04-03-write-about-what-you-love.markdown

 ### All About The Course

 #### Who is it for?
-[**Turn Your Dreams Into Money**: *How to build a six-figure blog and live the life you want*](http://bit.ly/turnyourdreamsintomoney){:target="_blank" rel="nofollow"} is suitable for anyone completely new to blogging right through to experienced bloggers who are looking for ways to optimise their site.
+[**Turn Your Dreams Into Money**: *How to build a six-figure blog and live the life you want*](http://bit.ly/turnyourdreamsintomoney){:target="_blank" rel="nofollow"} (<i>affiliate link</i>) is suitable for anyone completely new to blogging right through to experienced bloggers who are looking for ways to optimise their site.
 Even if you don't have a topic to blog about yet it doesn't matter, Emma delves into how to find your niche.
 If you're like me - you can just write about what you love, and make money from it at the same time!

 #### What does it cover?